 “It doesn’t matter how much experience you have,” said one of the rangers as we pulled into Pilanesberg park.
 “Seeing animals comes down to luck.”
 That’s absolutely true—you may visit the same park on two consecutive days and see wildly different groups of animals.
 Or you might nab sightings of every member of the Big…Read More

 So, you’re planning your epic adventure somewhere in Africa.
-Obviously, you want to incorporate an African safari of some sort—the question is, do you want to splurge for a guided tour?
-Or do you want to drive yourselves?
+Obviously, you want to incorporate an African safari of some sort.
+The question is, do you want to do a self-drive or guided tour safari?
 There are pros and cons to each, it just depends on your travel style.
-Should I do…Read More
+Should I do a Self-Drive or Guided…Read More

 Kruger National Park is highly lauded and applauded as being the best park for safaris in South Africa.
 As one of the largest game reserves in the entire African continent, I guess it’s not hard to see why.
 But if you are looking for something less touristy and more off-the-beaten-path, here are three varied and…Read More